Articles, Blogs, Whitepapers, Webinars, and Other Resources

 PowerShell and .NET Framework String and SecureStrings

 Strings in the .NET Framework (and PowerShell is the .NET Framework scripting language) have two important properties that relate to password security: One, strings are immutable; Two, strings cannot be disposed of by the “user”.
 Immutable means that the string, once created, is fixed.
 PowerShell syntax makes it seem like the string has changed.
+This is one of the best PowerShell security practices.
 The .NET Framework creates a new string object with the “modified” value and updates your variable reference to the new object.
 The old string object that, say, contains your password in clear text, remains in memory untilthe .NET garbage collector cleans it up (disposes of it).
 The second point means that you cannot dispose of the string yourself if you wanted to.
 With your string in memory, any memory dump, whether accidental or malicious will contain that password in clear text.

 To help in these situations, in the 2.0 version ofthe .NET Framework, Microsoft introduced the SecureString class.
 SecureStrings have several nice advantages for use with passwords: